 Block 2: Comparing through reading, watching and listening

-The theme of this block is comparing and contrasting curriculums for young children, how they're taught, and the purposes of teaching them.
+The theme of this block is comparing and contrasting educational provision for young children, how children are taught, and the purposes of teaching them.
 You’ll read widely, and watch and listen to practitioners around the world, to examine how the process of teaching and learning takes different forms depending on context and participants.

 Block 3: Inclusive education in different contexts

-This block considers aspects of children’s lives that can have a significant influence on the development of their identity and their learning, including religion and migration experiences.
-You’ll also explore the way that being identified as disabled or having learning difficulties varies and may influence interactions, behaviour and educational progress in diverse contexts.
+This block considers aspects of children’s lives that can have a significant influence on the development of their identity and their learning.
+You’ll also explore the way that being identified as 'disabled' or having 'learning difficulties' varies and may influence interactions, behaviour and educational progress in different contexts.

 Block 4: Professionalisation, professional development and professional conversations

-The theme of this study block is about teaching as a profession; how teachers continue their learning throughout their careers; and considers the many professional conversations through which different perspectives about primary education are revealed.
+The theme of this study block is teaching as a profession, how teachers continue their learning throughout their careers, and considers the many professional conversations through which different perspectives about primary education are revealed.
 You’ll consider the different ways teachers talk and think about teaching, and learn more about the variety of routes into teaching across the world.

 Block 5: The global, the local, the national

-This final block draws together key messages of the module, looking at local situations through the lens of key international initiatives including PISA (Programme for International Student Development) and the UN Sustainable Development Goals.
-This move to a macro and international viewpoint heightens and deepens the scope of comparisons across education systems and cultures and gives you an opportunity to review and reflect on the comparative theme implicit in all the blocks.
+This final block draws together key concepts of the module, looking at local situations through the lens of international initiatives such as PISA (Programme for International Student Development) and the UN Sustainable Development Goals.
+This move to a macro and international viewpoint broadens the scope of comparisons across education systems and cultures and gives you an opportunity to review and reflect on the comparative theme of the module.